 - BPPM 60.17, Recruitment and Selection of Administrative Professional Personnel

 - BPPM 60.18, Recruitment and Selection of Classified Positions

 Graduate teaching assistants and research assistants are not subject to the hiring freeze.
 These appointments do not need additional approval outside standard university policies and procedures.

 3. Does the hiring freeze apply to all fund types?

-Yes, with the exception of grant funds, recruitments regardless of fund type must receive approval from the Interim Provost and Executive Vice President or appropriate Vice President or Chancellor.
+Yes, with the exception of grant funds, recruitments regardless of fund type must receive approval from the Provost and Executive Vice President or appropriate Vice President or Chancellor.

 4. Does the hiring freeze apply to 100% grant funded positions?

 No. Grants often require hiring in order to comply with the grant’s signed budget and deliverables.
 It is expected that the grant will fully cover the cost of such positions, and that the University will have no obligation to continue employment if grant funding expires.
 Thus, such grant funded hiring may be deemed essential.
 However, if a position is partially state funded, all tenure and career track faculty, administrative professional and classified staff must still receive the required approval.